tommoor/tommoor.github.io/_posts/2017-01-02-getting-your-privacy-back.markdown

 ## Use a VPN
 A VPN obscures your real IP address, and with it your location.
 It also creates an encrypted tunnel for all of your internet traffic that prevents your ISP from knowing and logging the websites that you visit.

 If you have the technical skills and time I highly recommend setting up your own installation of OpenVPN - [here is a good tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04) for doing so on a DigitalOcean server that will run you $5/month.
-[TunnelBlick](https://tunnelblick.net/downloads.html) is a great well maintened, open source OpenVPN client for Mac.
+[TunnelBlick](https://tunnelblick.net/downloads.html) is a great well maintained, open source OpenVPN client for Mac.

 ## Fin